-This event will invite attendees to discuss technology and hands-on learning’s impact on child development.
-We will explore barriers and opportunities to improve equitable access and identify low-cost, low-burden strategies to thoughtfully incorporate good outdoor and experiential learning practices in formal and informal learning environments.
+This event invited attendees to discuss technology and hands-on learning’s impact on child development.
+We explored barriers and opportunities to improve equitable access and identify low-cost, low-burden strategies to thoughtfully incorporate good outdoor and experiential learning practices in formal and informal learning environments.

 – Sarah Konradi, Program Director, National Wildlife Federation Early Childhood Health Outdoors (ECHO) Initiative

 – Mary Mackenzie, ICS Senior Fellow, and Child Care Quality Improvement Consultant